The breakdown of JK Rowling and the Harry Potter cast’s relationship

 “The bandwagon you hopped on so gladly is hurtling towards a cliff.”

-A Twitter user - who went by the name “FarRightHooligan” - then wrote that they were waiting for the Harry Potter stars to give the author “a very public apology”.
+A Twitter user – who went by the name “FarRightHooligan” – then told the author they were waiting for Radcliffe and Watson to give the author “a very public apology”.

 They wrote: “Just waiting for Dan and Emma to give you a very public apology… safe in the knowledge that you will forgive them.”

-The Independent has reached out to representatives for JK Rowling, Daniel Radcliffe, Emma Watson and Rupert Grint for comment.
+The Independent has reached out to representatives for Rowling, Radcliffe, Watson and Grint for comment.

 Join our commenting forum